 - If you come from a family where women have had breast cancer earlier than age 40, talk to your doctor about what age to start screening.
 If you have a very strong family history of breast or ovarian cancer, you may want to have a breast cancer (BRCA) gene test.
-For more information, see the topic Breast Cancer (BRCA) Gene Test.
+To learn more, see the topic Breast Cancer (BRCA) Gene Test.

 Other Places To Get Help

 The American Cancer Society (ACS) conducts educational programs and offers many services to people with cancer and to their families.
 Staff at the toll-free number have information about services and activities in local areas and can provide referrals to local ACS divisions.

 |7 East Lancaster Avenue, 3rd Floor|